Helping Children Cope with Loss – Before it Happens

 Leaving such questions unanswered can often do more harm than good.
 Children dealing with grief are at risk of anxiety, isolation and depression, which can lead to things like poor school attendance, behavioral problems, drug use or even suicide.

-Grief support for children in anticipation of a loss helps kids understand and process what’s to come.
+Anticipatory grief support helps kids understand and process the loss that’s to come.

 Children need someone to walk this difficult journey with them just as much as adults do.
 Through anticipatory grief support, children have the opportunity to ask questions and to talk with family members and a professional about what’s happening around them.
 It allows them to confirm what they can see with their own eyes—that their loved one is dying.
 It enables them to hear concrete information about their loved one’s condition—and to know that their loved one’s illness is not their fault.
 Anticipatory grief support also helps a child understand that dying is a part of life, while providing time for the child to start processing what that means and what they’re feeling.